cloudprivacylabs/lsa/web/content/docs/compose_slice.md

 Use a schema base to describe the data elements for a particular data capture scenario, and compose it with different overlays to add semantics that may differ based on data source.
-The composed schema is a schema variant.
+The composed schema is a *schema variant*.
 The semantic annotations classify data, add processing instructions, or add use-case specific metadata.

 If you have a schema variant, you can slice it to separate into a